 How shall we start?
 My supersonic ship is at your disposal.

 , however, which means we can completely disable flight assistance should the desire take us.
 When this feature is disabled, the pilot must account for every factor of a ship's movement when attempting to steer it from one place to the next, and must apply counter-thrusts to stop rotation and other motion.
 As a rookie sim pilot I would probably rely on flight assist, but in the spirit of empty heroics, low comedy, and pointless death I am leaving it in your hands.

 Am I to fly the hard way?

-Mike Foster is putting you in the driving seat of Choose My Adventure, the Massively column in which you make the rules, call the shots, and take the blame when things go horribly awry.
+, when I'll be hopping into my ship for the first time to discover if the simulator cockpit really does offer the seat with the clearest view of space and its many attractions.Mike Foster is putting you in the driving seat of Choose My Adventure, the Massively column in which you make the rules, call the shots, and take the blame when things go horribly awry.
 Stop by every Wednesday to help Mike as he explores the ins and outs of games big and small and to see what happens when one man tries to take on a world of online games armed only with a solar keyboard and the power of spellcheck.